Cultivating a morel mushroom industry in the North Central United States

 • Sustainable Communities: urban agriculture

-This project aims to develop morel cultivation in forest, low- and high-tunnel systems, and will compare yield and market considerations among these systems.
-Project results from consumer surveys and panel focus groups will help in estimating market demand along with demographics and preferences pertaining to different morel production methods and species.
-Our results will identify viable production practices, profitable yield thresholds, and promising marketing strategies for the morel industry.
-Results from outdoor morel cultivation research will establish a new knowledge base for a novel, agronomically and economically sustainable crop and co-cropping systems for the North-Central Region.
+This project aimed to develop morel cultivation in forest, low- and high-tunnel systems, and will compare yield and market considerations among these systems.
+Project results from consumer surveys and panel focus groups helped to estimate market demand along with demographics and preferences pertaining to different morel production methods and species.
+Our results identified viable production practices, profitable yield thresholds, as well as pests and challenges with cultivating morels outdoors.
+Results demonstrate successes, but improved yields are needed for morels to become an agronomically and economically sustainable crop in the North-Central Region.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.